antenehd/S6a/README.md

 	   'ss_create_&lt;AVPname&gt;' :

 		    To create an empty AVP structure of a specific AVP of typed grouped.
-For AVPs which are not of typed grouped, 'ss_set_&lt;AVPname&gt;' does the trick for both creating the AVP setting it's value and adding it to it's parent.
+For AVPs which are not of typed grouped, 'ss_set_<AVPname>' does the trick for both creating the AVP setting it's value and adding it to it's parent.

 	   'ss_add_&lt;AVPname&gt;' :

 		    To add an AVP of typed grouped into it's parent, which could be a message or an AVP of typed grouped.
-For AVPs which are not of typed grouped, 'ss_set_&lt;AVPname>' does the trick for both creating the AVP setting it's value and adding it to it's parent.
+For AVPs which are not of typed grouped, 'ss_set_<AVPname>' does the trick for both creating the AVP setting it's value and adding it to it's parent.

 	   'ss_get_gavp_&lt;AVPname&gt;' :